-Learning a new language is among the top 10 most common New Year’s Resolutions.
+Thinking about your New Year’s resolutions for next year?
+Learning a new language is among the top 10 most common resolutions.
 As you’re probably already aware, maybe even from personal experience, only about 8% of people follow through on their resolutions.
 It may be tough to stick to going to the gym every day, reducing your stress, or calling your mother every Sunday.
 But learning a new language for business can be the resolution you actually keep.
 Use these tips to make it work this year.

 Understand Your Goals for Learning a New Language

-Learning a new language for business is different than preparing for your summer vacation in France.
-You don’t need to be able to order lunch at a quaint Paris café, you need to improve communication with your co-workers, employees, clients, or all of the above.
-Having a different goal for learning a new language requires a different learning strategy.
+Whether you’re taking a class in person or online, learning a new language for business is different than other language learning programs.
+Your goal is to improve communication with your co-workers, employees, clients, or all of the above.
+This requires a different learning strategy.

 Stay Away from Traditional Instruction

 Generic language classes that you can take at your local community college or online won’t give you what you need to improve communication at work.
 These classes are usually based on traditional academic teaching strategies and not practical application.
 Look for different approaches where you can get immediate and personalized feedback.
 Custom on-site or online language classes, online instructors, and immersion programs will take you much further than any traditional class.

 You Can Do It!

 Just like any New Year’s resolution, commitment is key.
 Start with simple tasks, such as greeting your favorite client in their native language, and build from there.
 As you start using common phrases more frequently, the entire language will feel less intimidating.
 Stick with it, and you can avoid being one of those failed resolution statistics.